 Whatever you do don’t forget to pack the sunglasses

-Pretty self explanatory, right?
-Remember to pack these or else you’ll end up in the local supermarket trying to work out whether their pair of Raybuns are worth the five euros.
-Or try not to break them in half like Darryl does.
-I kid you not in Australia last year he bought a pair, broke them, bought another pair, lost them in the sea no more than fifteen minutes later.
+Remember to pack these or else you’ll end up in the local supermarket trying to work out whether their pair of “Raybuns” are worth the five euros.
+Or try not to break them in half like Darryl does (it’s become a bit of a holiday curse).